bigskysoftware/_hyperscript/www/docs.md

 This will define a global function, `waitAndReturn()` that can be invoked from anywhere in hyperscript.

-These scripts can also be loaded remotely, but in that case, they **must** appear before loading hyperscript:
+Hyperscript can also be loaded remotely in `._hs` files.

+When loaded in this manner, the script tags **must** appear before loading hyperscript:

   ~~~ html
   <script type="text/hyperscript" src="/functions._hs"></script>
   <script src="https://unpkg.com/hyperscript.org"></script>
   ~~~

-hyperscript is interoperable with javascript, and global hyperscript functions can be called from javascript, as well as vice-versa:
+Hyperscript is fully interoperable with javascript, and global hyperscript functions can be called from javascript as well as vice-versa:

   ~~~ js